Cray-HPE/docs-csm/operations/power_management/Power_On_and_Boot_Compute_Nodes_and_User_Access_Nodes.md

-# Power On and Boot Compute and User Access Nodes
+## Power On and Boot Compute and User Access Nodes

-Power on and boot compute and user access nodes using Boot Orchestration Service \(BOS\).
+Use Boot Orchestration Service \(BOS\) and choose the appropriate session template to power on and boot compute and UANs.

-All compute cabinet PDUs, servers, and switches must be powered on.

-An authentication token is required to access the API gateway and to use the sat command.
-See the *System Security and Authentication* and *SAT Authentication* sections in the *HPE Cray EX System Administration Guide S-8001* for more information.

 This procedure boots all compute nodes and user access nodes \(UANs\) in the context of a full system power-up.

--   **LEVEL**

-    **Level 1 HaaS**

--   **ROLE**

-    System administrator

--   **OBJECTIVE**

-    Use Boot Orchestration Service \(BOS\) and choose the appropriate session template to power on and boot compute and UANs.
+### Prerequisites

+* All compute cabinet PDUs, servers, and switches must be powered on.
+* An authentication token is required to access the API gateway and to use the `sat` command.
+See the [System Security and Authentication](../security_and_authentication/System_Security_and_Authentication.md) and "SAT Authentication" in the SAT repository for more information.

+### Procedure

 1. Obtain the authorization key.

-    See *System Security and Authentication*, *Authenticate an Account with the Command Line*, *SAT Authentication* in *HPE Cray EX System Administration Guide S-8001* for more information.
+    See [System Security and Authentication](../security_and_authentication/System_Security_and_Authentication.md), [Authenticate an Account with the Command Line](../security_and_authentication/Authenticate_an_Account_with_the_Command_Line.md), and "SAT Authentication" in the SAT repository for more information.

 2. List detailed information about the available boot orchestration service \(BOS\) session template names.

     Identify the BOS session template names such as `"cos-2.0.x"`, `slurm`, `uan-slurm`, and choose the appropriate compute and UAN node templates for the power on and boot.

-    ```screen
+    ```bash
     ncn-m001# cray bos v1 sessiontemplate list
     [[results]]
     name = "cos-2.0.x"